Using talent mapping to break into international markets

 Step 3: Research & competitor benchmarking

-Key details we looked for were:
+The key details we looked for were:

 • Their current professional situation

-• Likeliness of moving companies
+• The likeliness of them moving companies

 • Experience

 Importantly, we also discovered what was being said about our client in the marketplace.
-Their employer branding proposition gave us an insight into market perceptions and ability to attract talent.
+Their employer branding proposition gave us an insight into market perceptions and the ability to attract talent.

 Step 4: Expanding our search criteria